jefflessard/tvheadend-documentation/development/architecture/04-Threading-Model.md

 **Deadlock Prevention:**
 1. Establish a global lock ordering and follow it consistently
-2. Never acquire `global_lock` while holding `s_stream_mutex`
+2. Use timeouts for lock acquisition in complex scenarios
-3. Use timeouts for lock acquisition in complex scenarios
+3. Consider using tasklets to defer work and avoid lock inversion
-4. Consider using tasklets to defer work and avoid lock inversion
+4. Keep critical sections short to minimize contention

 **Performance Considerations:**
 1. Separate locks for independent subsystems (e.g., timer locks)
-2. Per-object locks for fine-grained concurrency (e.g., `s_stream_mutex`)
+2. Lock-free algorithms for high-frequency operations (atomic operations)
-3. Lock-free algorithms for high-frequency operations (atomic operations)
+3. Defer expensive operations to tasklet thread
-4. Defer expensive operations to tasklet thread
+4. Keep critical sections short to reduce lock contention

 ### 4.4 Locking Hierarchy and Rules